 Displays the VLAN to which the Access Control List is assigned.
 The field remains empty when the Access Control List is assigned to a port.

-Displays if the device applies the Access Control List to received or sent data packets.
+Displays that the device applies the Access Control List to received data packets.
+The device can apply the Access Control Lists only to received data packets.